Where Should Women Go After Primary Treatment?

 Patients in IOPs also aren’t required to live at a facility during treatment.
 Therefore, patients in regular intensive outpatient programs get to live at home and commute to the treatment facility to receive treatment during their program’s designated hours.

 Intensive outpatient program treatment for women in the New Directions Intensive Sober Living Program will function as an IOP.
-Here, our female patients will live in our sober homes when not receiving treatment as opposed to their own homes.
+Here, our female patients will live in our sober living homes in California when not receiving treatment as opposed to their own homes.

 Intensive outpatient program treatment sessions occur at the state Certified and CARF accredited IOP location at the NDFW campus.
-To help you learn more about our IOP program, we are going to tell you about the different tools we use within our IOP program to make it effective.
+To help you learn more about our IOP program and female sober living, we are going to tell you about the different tools we use within our IOP program to make it effective.

 As one of our women’s sober living outpatient programs, our intensive outpatient program also uses the Matrix Model.
 This is a researched, evidenced-based approach that recognizes the diversity and individuality of each patient’s stage in recovery.